SengitU/ugurcan.sengit/content/posts/setting-up-a-ci-pipeline-with-jenkins-70.md

 }
 ```

-Since I use a monorepo, a wrapper repo with related projects, I need to move a spesific folder with `dir` command.
+Since I use a monorepo, a wrapper repo with related projects, I need to move into a spesific folder with `dir` command.
 Usage of this command felt counter-intuitive to me, I tried to use it as follows;

 ```groovy
 dir('core')